SitePen/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 `noDataMessage` | An optional message to be displayed when no results are returned by a query.
 `loadingMessage` | An optional message to be displayed in the loading node which appears when a new page of results is requested.
 `getBeforePut` | If `true` (the default), any `save` operations will re-fetch the item from the store via a `get` call, before applying changes represented by dirty data.
 `collection` | An instance of a dstore implementation, from which to fetch data.
+This may be a store instance, or a filtered collection returned from `store.filter()`.

 ### Method Summary